-Uniting student experiences with critical issues facing the Baltimore community and opportunities to effect positive change, the RPCS Philanthropic Literacy Board (PLB) is one of many tools our students utilize to impact the greater good in the world around them.
-Participants on this board will be the decision makers who oversee a request for grant proposal process that will be available to Baltimore area non-profits.
+Uniting students' experiences and their growing understanding of the critical issues facing the Baltimore community with the opportunity to effect positive change, the RPCS Philanthropic Literacy Board (PLB) is one of many programs our students can engage in as a means of leading for the greater good in the world around them.
+Participants on this board are the decision makers who oversee the grant proposal process, defining their mission and evaluating applications from Baltimore area non-profits.

 2019 Philanthropic Literacy Board Announcement

-Roland Park Country School’s student-run Philanthropic Literacy Board is pleased to announce this year's theme for its student grant: Youth Wellness—Providing After School Community Resources for Baltimore City Youth.
+Roland Park Country School’s student-run Philanthropic Literacy Board is pleased to announce the winners of this year's student grants that support the theme: Youth Wellness—Providing After School Community Resources for Baltimore City Youth.

 This year’s board members endeavored to uplift and provide support to underprivileged youth seeking after school extra-curricular programs in Baltimore City.
 We believe that all students deserve access to a wide range of learning opportunities, but not every child is afforded a diverse range of educational experiences that enhance their talents and skills.
 We are concerned about the impact a lack of enrichment opportunities can have on a child’s future and are seeking grant applications from non-profits that are focused on providing high quality after-school programs—including tutoring, athletics, and the arts—in order to enhance the lives of our youth in Baltimore.

 Our committee awarded one grant to each of the organizations below on Tuesday, May 7, for a total of $5,000.
 Learn more about how each of these organizations plan to use this grant money to further enrich extracurricular experiences for Baltimore City youth.